shakebugs/shake-docs/docs/android/configuration-and-data/auto-attach-files.md

 If more files are attached, Shake SDK will successfully upload only some of them.

 The maximum allowed individual size for any of those auto attached files is 10 MB.
-If you programmatically attach a file that's larger than that it won't be uploaded with the ticket.
+If you programmatically attach a file that's larger than that, it won't be uploaded with the ticket.